Goubt/LerpNSlerp/README.md

 * Item 2

 # What I am most proud of in the assignment
+Aleksey:
+Learning how to use blender, learning how to properly use modifiers and
 # What I learned

 # Proposal submitted earlier can go here: